akshatoxy/Hello-World-App-Spring-Boot/README.md

 - After that run `sudo wget -O /etc/yum.repos.d/jenkins.repo https://pkg.jenkins.io/redhat-stable/jenkins.repo`,
 `sudo rpm --import https://pkg.jenkins.io/redhat-stable/jenkins.io.key` and `sudo yum upgrade` to add the repositories locally.
 Then run `sudo yum install jenkins` and finally `sudo systemctl enable jenkins` to start jenkins at boot, `sudo systemctl start jenkins` to start jenkins and `sudo systemctl status jenkins` to check the status of jenkins.

+- Before that ensure that the security group attached to your `EC2` has inbound rules which opens port 8080.

 - You can go to http://{EC2-public-ip}:8080 to launch jenkins dashboard.

 - Official Docs to install `Jenkins` on `AWS`.
 [Click Here](https://www.jenkins.io/doc/tutorials/tutorial-for-installing-jenkins-on-AWS/)